babel/website/docs/configuration.md

 > [`.babelrc`](#babelrc) is for you!

-- The guy fieri is your hero?
+- The Guy Fieri is your hero?

 > We recommend to use the [`babel.config.js`](#babelconfigjs) format.
 [Babel itself is using it](https://github.com/babel/babel/blob/master/babel.config.js).